tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-6.md

 ## V. Event Listeners - `addEventListener()`

-The major limitation of event handlers is that each element can have only *one* event handling function attached to it at one time.
+The major limitation of event handlers is that each element can have only *one* event handling function attached to it at a time.
 `addEventListener()` - which we will cover now, has no such restrictions.

 Try out the code below: